XiWang-eaton/DCworkshop-eaton/content/2-location.md

 #### Group Rates

-A block of rooms will be established for Workshop participants.
-If you wish to take advantage of this block, please reserve your space by TBD.
+A block of rooms has been established for Workshop participants.
+These rooms are available on a first-come, first-served basis.
+To secure your space, we highly recommend reserving your room as soon as possible.

 Eaton Corp Room Block
 Last Day to Book: TBD
-Denver Marriott West - 135 USD per night
+Denver Marriott West - 178 USD per night

 [Book your group rate for Eaton Corp Room Block](https://www.marriott.com/event-reservations/reservation-link.mi?id=1679329669852&key=GRP&app=resvlink)